Jennifer McClellan sworn in as first Black congresswoman to represent Virginia - KESQ

 McClellan’s election also adds to what is already a record number of women and women of color in Congress, and sets a new record for the number of Black women, according to data from the Center for American Women and Politics at Rutgers University.

-In February, McClellan won Virginia’s special election and succeeded the late Democratic Rep. Donald McEachin, who died in November.
-She defeated Republican Leon Benjamin, a pastor and Navy veteran, in the heavily Democratic congressional 4th district that had been held by McEachin since 2017.
+In February, McClellan won Virginia’s special election to succeed the late Democratic Rep. Donald McEachin, who died in November.
+She defeated Republican Leon Benjamin, a pastor and Navy veteran, in the heavily Democratic 4th Congressional District that had been held by McEachin since 2017.

+In her remarks Tuesday, McClellan said that while she is succeeding McEachin, she can never replace the lawmaker “who was a friend, mentor and colleague whom I served with in the Virginia House of Delegates and succeeded in the Senate of Virginia.”

 She told CNN on the campaign trail that in becoming the first Black woman to represent the commonwealth, “it’s a tremendous honor but it’s also a tremendous responsibility because I need to make sure I’m not the last.”

-Note: This story has been updated with remarks from McClellan.